 “I learned a lot from you.
 I made a lot of personal progress because of the way you teach.
-Thank you so much for this inspiring course.”– Student
+Thank you so much for being an inspiring teacher.”– Student

 In thirty years of teaching, and in twenty-five years of critically thinking and writing about design, and in twelve years of familiarity with the world’s best design via my involvement with the Type Directors Club, I have concluded that learning how to design is not nearly as valuable as learning how to think and how to see.
-That I have a facility with graphic design makes it my vehicle for teaching how to think and how to see.
+That I have a facility with graphic design makes it my vehicle for teaching these twin objectives.
 But design for its own sake is, to me, a false target in education.

 These are some samples of freshman work.
 The emphases are on understanding abstraction of ordinary materials, imagery and individual letterforms, and the figure/ground relationship in artmaking.

 These are samples of sophomore work.
 The emphasis continues on abstraction, but in a more complex environment.
 Gridded and organic space are introduced.

 These are samples of junior work.
 Some constraints are lifted allowing students to make more decisions on content and choice of design treatment.
 Abstraction remains a valued attribute: school is certainly the place to nurture individual familiarity with the place between visual interest and legibility.
 Client constraints will temper lack of legibility soon enough.

 These are samples of senior work.
 Few constraints are imposed so that students’ decisions about all aspects of their work can be considered in class discussion.

 These are samples of post-graduate work.
 Highly motivated, academically proven students with disparate backgrounds attack problems, making their results an adventure in every critique.